The Best Bars in Collingwood

 • One of the most legendary venues in Melbourne’s live music scene, as well as a pilgrimage for interstate bands.
 Its three gig spaces (main room, front bar and upstairs) are sticky-carpeted tributes to the thousands of punk, metal and stoner-rock acts it hosts every year.

-• Just to be clear, this is not a moon-themed bar – it's another neighbourhood gem from the team behind The Alps, Milton Wine Shop and Toorak Cellars.
-More than 400 thoughtfully-curated drops make up the wine list, which you can team up with sophisticated small plates of seafood, seasonal veg and heartier proteins.
+• This neighbourhood gem is from the team behind The Alps and Toorak Cellars.
+More than 400 thoughtfully-curated drops make up the wine list, which you can team with sophisticated small plates.

 Book a Table